alepulver/my-thesis/README.md

 Neuroscience experiments for my thesis project.

-There is a Python and a Javascript (web, both client and server) version.
+There is an old Python version, and the current one written in Javascript.

 ## Javascript version